-Comprehensive Examinations are treated as equivalent to one and one-half courses, and rankings are assigned these values: Distinction, A (i.e., one and one-half course credits at 4 points); High Pass, B (3.00 points); Pass, C (2 points).
+Comprehensive Examinations are treated as equivalent to one and one-half courses, and rankings are assigned these values: Distinction, A (i.e., one and one-half courses at 4 points); High Pass, B (3 points); Pass, C (2 points).

 To be eligible for election a candidate must have at least 20 credits of graded work at Wabash.